Wenatchee, Washington: Transportation

 The city is served by U.S. Route 2 passing by in Sunnyslope, less than a mile north of city limits.
 U.S. Route 97 also passes north of the city, while State Route 28 passes through East Wenatchee just across the river.

 Columbia River can be crossed by three bridges: the Richard Odabashian Bridge and the Senator George Sellar Bridge for motor vehicles, and the Old Wenatchee Bridge for pedestrians.

 Public transportation

 Transit services within Wenatchee is provided by Link Transit, which serves all of Chelan County and parts of Douglas County.
 Link Transit also runs commuter bus service from Wenatchee to many outlying communities in the region, including Leavenworth and Chelan.
 The agency adopted its first electric buses with batteries in 2014, running on three trolley routes in Wenatchee branded as "The Current".
+In 2021 Link Transit moved to a "fare free" model and every trip is now "zero fare".
+In 2024, Link Transit was awarded grant funding to implement a 100% electric transit fleet (fixed urban routes) by 2026 including construction of a new bus garage facility to support the vehicles.

 Columbia Station, the city's Amtrak station, is also served by intercity coach buses from Greyhound, the Washington State Department of Transportation's AppleLine, and Northwestern Trailways.